Dang district, India

-Dang is a district in the southeastern part of the state of Gujarat in western India.
+Dang district is a district in the southeastern part of the state of Gujarat.
 The administrative headquarters of the district are located in Ahwa.
-Dang has an area of 1,764 km² and a population of 228,291 (as of 2011).
-As of 2011, it is the least populous district of Gujarat (out of 33).
-As per the Planning Commission, Dang is one of the most economically distressed district out of 640 districts in India.
+Dang has an area of 1,764 km2 and a population of 228,291 (as of 2011).
+As of 2011, it is the least populous of Gujarat's 33 districts.
+As per the Planning Commission, Dang is one of the most economically distressed districts out of 640 districts in India.
 94% of the population belongs to one of the scheduled tribes.
-The five Kings of Dangs are the only hereditary royals in India whose titles are currently recognized by the government owing to an agreement made during the British Raj in 1842.
+The five Kings of Dangs are the only hereditary royals in India whose titles are currently recognized by the government owing to an agreement between the East India Company and the Dang kings in 1842.

 Etymology

 The origin of the name of the Dang is uncertain.
 In common parlance the word 'dang' means a hilly village.
 There is another connotation of the word 'dang' which means bamboo (a place of bamboo).
 The name is also associated with Hindu mythology.
 It is related to the Dandakaranya of the Ramayana.
 It is said that during the exile, Rama passed through this area on his way to Nashik.